-On this page we will post the ongoing findings of an NEH-funded project on the digital archiving of contemporary American music scenes.
+On this page we will post the ongoing findings of a project on the digital archiving of contemporary American music scenes.
 This project involves a team of interdisciplinary musicologists, humanists, and computer scientists from several institutions.
 Dr. Andy McGraw and Dr. Joanna Love (University of Richmond) are co-Principal Investigators for the project.

 Although newspaper and “zine” (local fan magazine) archives provide important primary sources for humanists analyzing the history and evolution of local music scenes (see, for example, Fabian 2020; Finnegan 2007; Taylor, Katz, and Grajeda 2012; and Walser 1998 in Appendix Section B), the digital revolution has made many local news sources financially unstable, forcing some out of business, especially in smaller and mid-sized American cities.
 Concert publicity has thus largely shifted to web and social media platforms, particularly for lesser-known local artists.
 Today, many live music performances, and almost all “virtual” performances are listed exclusively on social media (e.g. Facebook, Instagram, and Twitter), and since the emergence of the COVID-19 pandemic last spring, these platforms have become the lifelines for disseminating American music.